Too often, holidays pass without much consideration for the origins or significance of the date being recognized. Veterans Day is no exception.

-- Blog featuring hundreds of educational articles, frequently updated with the latest information veterans need about their claims, ratings and benefits.
+- See the Blog for hundreds of educational articles, testimonials, and guides—frequently updated with the latest information veterans need about their VA claims, ratings, and benefits.

-- Youtube channel with hundreds of videos on crucial VA claim topics, including all our Facebook Lives
+- Check out the YouTube channel for hundreds of videos on crucial VA claim topics, including all our Facebook Lives

-- Facebook lives every Wednesday at 1 p.m.
-Central, sharing the latest intel on what’s working for winning VA claims, with Q&A. Join our Facebook Group so you get notified of all Lives!
+- Facebook Lives every Wednesday at 11 am Central, sharing the latest intel on what’s working for winning VA claims, with Q&A. Join our Facebook Group so you get notified of all upcoming LIVES!

-Nearly every veteran we speak to is suffering from mental health symptoms—whether they realize it or not.
+Nearly every veteran we speak to suffers from mental health symptoms—whether they realize it or not.

 Here are our top resources related to winning claims for PTSD and Depression

-- Mental health conditions are usually “high-value” claims, meaning they have a greater likelihood of getting rated at 30% or higher on their own.
+- Mental health conditions are usually “high-value” claims, meaning they are more likely to get rated at 30% or higher on their own.
 In addition, mental health conditions are usually easy VA disability claims to get approved.

 - Depression is common among veterans, yet VA claims for depression are complex.
 You must establish that your depression directly stems from service.
 The ideal way to prove service connection for depression would be by having evidence in your active duty service records, but not many veterans have that evidence in their service records.
 Due to the culture of the military, many active-duty personnel hide their depression and other mental health issues from their peers and leaders.

 Depression, like many other mental health conditions, can also be filed as secondary to an already service-connected disability.